 Sustainability is a core belief that we act on every day at Legacy Health.
-With nearly 10,000 employees and volunteers, we are doing our part to improve our environmental performance, community stewardship and engagement while also delivering excellent patient care.
+As a nonprofit, locally owned organization with over 13,000 employees and volunteers, we are doing our part to improve our environmental performance, community stewardship and engagement while also delivering excellent patient care.

 We're proud to have received the prestigious System for Change award from Practice Greenhealth, a national award for working cohesively to gather data, set system goals, benchmark and share successes in environmental performance.

 Highlights of our commitment